Allies

 Residential area: Ivy Town, Connecticut

 Jean Loring was a successful lawyer who married Ray Palmer, the Atom.
-Once, she was kidnapped by a sub-atomic race called the Jimberen, who thought her a descendant of an ancient queen of theirs, and used a radiation device to brainwash her and drive her to insanity so that they could make her their puppet queen.
-Luckily, both the Atom and Hawkman were able to rescue her, and cured her of the insanity the Jimberin caused her soon afterwards.
-She later went on another adventure with together with her second husband Paul in Sword of the Atom in the mid-1980's, after being accidentally shrunk by one of the technological devices Ray left in their custody in their old house and needed his help in fixing the problem.
+Once, she was kidnapped by a sub-atomic race called the Jimberin, who thought her a descendant of an ancient queen of theirs, and used a radiation device to brainwash her and drive her to insanity so that they could make her their puppet queen.
+Luckily, both the Atom and Hawkman were able to rescue her, and cured her of the insanity-like state of mind the Jimberin caused her soon afterwards.
+She later went on another adventure with together with her husband in Sword of the Atom in the mid-1980's, after being accidentally shrunk by one of his technological devices in their old house and needed his help in fixing the problem.

 Sadly, the pressures of their disparate careers meant that their marriage didn't work out.
 Although divorced, the two have remained in contact and are, if not friends, then at least non-hostile acquaintances.

-Jean later married Paul Hoben, another lawyer who worked at the same firm as she did, though they too broke up years later.
-Jean paid Ray a visit when he'd been reduced in age to a teenager following Zero Hour and he was serving as a field leader for the Teen Titans in a new incarnation.
+Jean later married Paul Hoben, another lawyer who worked at the same firm as she did, though they too may have broken up years later.

 Paul Hoben